The Mediterranean diet encourages healthy snacking.

 More from U.S. News

-Update 03/15/21: This article was previously published and has been updated with new information.
+Update 11/23/21: This story was published at an earlier date and has been updated with new information.